MohittShishodia/Demo-repository/README.md

 # Demo-repository
-This is my first and demo repository.
+This is my first and demo repository on github.
+Author - Mohit Shishodia